JetBrains/kotlin-web-site/docs/topics/generics.md

 }
 ```

-The same syntax with omitted type arguments can be used for casts that do not take type arguments into account: `list as ArrayList`.
+The same syntax but with the type arguments omitted can be used for casts that do not take type arguments into account: `list as ArrayList`.

 The type arguments of a generic function calls are also only checked at compile time.
 Inside the function bodies,
 the type parameters cannot be used for type checks, and type casts to type parameters (`foo as T`) are unchecked.